Zeioth/zeioth-keyboard-firmware/README.md

 * Recommended manteinance: Cleaning every 2 months.
 Re-lubing switches every 2 years.
 New switches/keycaps every 15 years.

 ## TODO
+* Coming soon, I will release a firmware for trackpad instead of trackball, as the former has proven to have a very limited life span (around 1 year).
-Add cool photos or something.
+* Add cool photos or something.